Blind Boxes: The TikTok-Driven Retail Hack Behind Labubu Success

-“Blind box” searches have increased by 1033% in the last 5 years, and the Exploding Topics algorithm forecasts further growth.
+“Blind box” searches have increased by 1600% in the last 5 years, and the Exploding Topics algorithm forecasts further growth.

 Read on to find out how retail is drawing from the world of gaming to create a new kind of product that is hugely resonating with consumers.
-I’ll take a look at some of the biggest players in the emerging blind box space, and explore how TikTok and other social media are fueling the trend.
+I’ll take a look at some of the biggest players in the emerging blind box space, and explore how TikTok and other social media is fueling the trend.

 What Are Blind Boxes?